 A Population Health Management Strategy

-Below are what we believe are five key steps in establishing a population health management strategy, and our role in helping commissioners or Accountable Care Systems to deliver on it.
+Below are what we believe are five key steps in establishing a population health management strategy, and our role in helping commissioners or Integrated Care Systems to deliver on it.

 1. Define the target population and assess its needs